-Prerequisite: Music 111, 121, or consent of instructor.
+Prerequisite and/or restriction: Music 111, 121, or consent of instructor.

-205 MUSIC IN THE UNITED STATES
+MUS 205 MUSIC IN THE UNITED STATES

 Content: Music representing formal and informal traditions in American culture, especially in the 20th century.
 Emphasis on oral traditions, roots of blues and jazz, and the relationship of music to other arts, society, and culture.
+Prerequisite and/or restriction: None.

-212 AURAL SKILLS II
+MUS 212 AURAL SKILLS II